rahuman23/SG-Nutanix101/index.rst

 Welcome to Nutanix Partner Tech Summit 2019!

 Labs are designed to be completed by each individual, not in groups.
-Each Nutanix partner registered for the **Hands on Learning** track must complete a **minimum** of 5 labs.
+Each Nutanix partner registered for the **Hands on Learning** track must complete a **minimum** of 3 labs.

-attendees with the most number of labs will be award.
+Attendees with the most number of labs will be awarded.

 Please reach out to any Nutanix employee if you face any technical issue.

 .. raw:: html